 assist the youth and the family/custodian in identifying problem areas and developing strategies for resolving and/or coping with these areas.

-The mission of the Agency will be incorporated into practice in the following ways:
+The mission of the Agency is incorporated into practice in the following ways:

 accurately assess the needs of the referral, in context of the individual and the family/custodian.